lisongxu/CSCE156-Lab-Java-File/readme.md

 - The format is up to you
 - The filename is up to you
 - Call your method from the `main`
-- After running your program, please manually check whether the file is created with the sorted teams
+- After running your program, please manually check whether the file is created with the sorted teams.
+Note that the generated file will not show up until you refresh your eclipse project explorer.

 ### 4. Testing, Submitting & Grading